oynxchidori/Arithmetic-Unit/README.md

 # Arithmetic-Unit
-A simple arithmetic unit that performs the calculation of the quadratic equation.
+A simple arithmetic unit that performs the calculations of the quadratic equations and displays the results as hexidecimal numbers on DE1 board.